astoff/code-cells.el/README.md

 Many major modes provide an outline hierarchy based on code structure, and some people prefer to replace this with a hierarchy based on sectioning comments.
-With `cells-mode` you get both things at the same time.
+With `code-cells-mode` you get both things at the same time.
 This may be useful even for code that is not organized as a notebook.

 Handling Jupyter notebook files
 -------------------------------